-449G Management of Outdoor Adventure Recreation.
-(3) Management of outdoor adventure recreation in both intensity and wilderness/dispersed recreation environments is examined.
+449G Management of Outdoor Recreation.
+(3) Management of outdoor recreation in both intensity and wilderness/dispersed recreation environments is examined.
 Laboratory charge and field trip required.
-Prerequisite: Permission of the instructor.
+Prerequisite: RPTA 322 or permission of the instructor.

-4506 Travel Workshop.
-(1-3, repeatable to 6) Opportunity for students to observe the operations of a variety of leisure service agencies and to discuss on location the trends, problems, and techniques in leisure service delivery.
+450G Travel Workshop.
+(1-3, repeatable to 6)Opportunity for students to observe the operations of a variety of leisure service agencies and to discuss on location the trends, problems, and techniques in leisure service delivery.
 Laboratory charge and field trip required.
 Prerequisite: Permission of the instructor.